Submissions

 Manuscript Format

-Your manuscript should be in MS Word or Latex format.
-All manuscripts must be written in clear, comprehensible English.
-Both British and American English are accepted.
+The manuscript should be in MS Word format.
+LaTeX version is also acceptable, but MS Word format is a better choice.
+This journal publishes English articles.
+Both British and American English are accepted but cannot be mixed in the manuscript.
 Usage of non-English words should be kept to a minimum.
-If you have concerns about the level of English in your submission, please ensure that it is proofread before submission by a native English speaker or a scientific editing service.
+If authors have concerns about the level of English in their manuscript, please ensure that it is proofread before submission by a native English speaker or a scientific editing service.

 Cover Letter